Adam Duvall Player Props: Red Sox vs. Twins

-The Boston Red Sox and Adam Duvall, who went 0-for-3 with an RBI last time in action, battle Bailey Ober and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+After batting .184 with two doubles, a home run, four walks and three RBI in his past 10 games, Adam Duvall and the Boston Red Sox face the Minnesota Twins (who will start Sonny Gray) at 7:40 PM ET on Wednesday.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the Twins.
+He hit a home run while going 1-for-5 in his most recent game against the Twins.

 Adam Duvall Game Info & Props vs. the Twins